Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

   For example, if you want to provide an AI-based home training service on TV with low computing power, you can make it happen with the help of AI Inference Offloading framework.

   It provides AI services by leveraging high-end devices in the edge network.
-The following services are listed below:
+The services are listed below:
     - Automatic discovery of an optimal high-end device
     - Optimized communication protocol for exchanging inputs and results
     - Secure communication
-    - Cross-platform APIs (Tizen & Android)
+    - Cross-platform APIs (Tizen and Android)

   **Figure: AI Inference offloading**